 But today I write neither to praise, nor to bury, Lucas or his Stella Bella.

-The premise that science fiction has declined in the ASB era.
+Science fiction has declined in the ASB era.

 This turns out to be a difficult thesis to prove (either way).
-Crucially, one needs to define an objective criteria for quality, and that’s a real challenge.
+Crucially, one needs to define objective criteria for quality, and that’s a real challenge.